 For information for employers about hiring a temporary foreign worker, click here.

-For more information about the Temporary Foreign Worker program and to find out how FWCanada can help you and and your Canadian employer, fill out our free assessment form.
+FWCanada offers a comprehensive evaluation service that encompasses all Canadian immigration programs, both for permanent and temporary residence.
+If you are interested in having such an evaluation completed, we would be happy to provide you with a legal opinion letter concerning your eligibility.
+For more information about the Temporary Foreign Worker program and to find out how FWCanada can help you and and your Canadian employer, kindly fill out our contract which will bring you to our full online assessment form.

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
 For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.